 EDGSE 445: Seminar in Teaching and Learning (2)

 Co-requisite: to be taken concurrent with student teaching; concurrent enrollment in EDGSE 498

 This course provides a reflective analysis of the directed-teaching setting; analysis and evaluation of the candidate's classroom management, instructional planning, implementation and assessment strategies; instructional modifications to address diverse learners; analysis and evaluation of students' learning.
 Offered fall and spring semester.

 EDGSE 470: Orientation to the Profession of Teaching (0)

 All students entering a teacher certification program in the School of Education are required to participate in a weekend session of the Orientation to the Profession of Teaching.
 During the orientation, teacher candidates become familiar with the policies required for state teacher certification and procedures set forth by the School of Education to meet such policies.
 The orientation includes but is not limited to a criminal history fingerprint check, VIRTUS training, the disposition workshop, a practice assessment of the Test of Academic Proficiency (TAP), LiveText training, and an introduction to the requirements for teacher certification.
 Offered every semester.

 EDGSE 497: Literacy Instruction for Diverse Learners (3)

 Ten field experience hours

 This course addresses the responsibility and challenge secondary teachers must undertake as they strive to meet the needs of diverse learners in their content areas.
 Teacher candidates will explore teaching and learning strategies that support the development of a wide range of literacy skills in order to create challenging learning opportunities for all students.
 (This course is a certification requirement for secondary education majors and may not be used as one of the two-course options to replace EDGSE 514.)
-Offered as needed.
+Offered according to the cohort schedule.

 EDGSE 498: Directed Teaching in K-12 classrooms (3)